 - Enclose the electronic signature via Digital Signature Certificate (DSC)

-- Digitally verified the above documents by the company’s top officials like Director or CS
+- Digitally verified the above necessary papers by the company’s top officials like Director or CS

 - Submit the form along with the applicable fee.

 What happens after the application is received by the authority?

 The licensing authority MC processes the received Form DIR-3 for accuracy.
 MCA usually pays attention to the following when considering DIN allotment to an applicant:

 If the application has any non-conformity w.r.t the above rules, the authority shall reject the application and inform the applicant via registered email.